Table of Contents:

-Czech Republic is a country situated in central Europe, well known for its art, music and literature.
-It is bordered by Germany, Poland, Slovakia and Austria.
-It is a pretty interesting place with rich historical background.
+The Czech Republic is a country situated in Central Europe, well known for its art, music, and literature.
+Bordered by Germany, Poland, Slovakia, and Austria; it’s a pretty interesting place with a rich historical and cultural background.
 There are many Czech Republic interesting facts that you probably didn’t know about.
 Here are the ones that we found the most interesting!

 That was the biggest surprise for us!
 We thought that Germans consume the most beer in the world.
 We were wrong- the winners are Czechs :).